What is Diffusion of Innovation?

 Late majorities also represent an important percentage of the market – 34%.
-Late majorities are the last group of consumers to enter the market; they adopt the product or service after the average member of a social system.
-The individuals are deemed conservative and are often technologically shy, very cost sensitive, skeptical, and cautious in making a purchase.
+Late majorities are the last large group of consumers to enter the market.
+They are deemed conservative and are often technologically shy, very cost-sensitive, skeptical, and cautious in making a purchase.
 In addition, late majorities are often peer pressured into purchasing the product or service.

 Diffusion of Innovation: Laggards

 Laggards are the last to adopt a new product or service.
-They resent change and rely on traditional products or services until they are no longer available.
-Laggards are likely to never adopt the product or service.
+They resent change and may continue to rely on traditional products or services until they are no longer available.
+In other words, they typically only adopt the new technology when virtually forced to.

 Importance of the Diffusion of Innovation

-The diffusion of innovation explains the rate at which consumers will adopt a new product or service.
-Therefore, the theory helps marketers understand how trends occur, and warns companies of the likelihood of success or failure of their new introduction.
-By utilizing the diffusion of innovation, firms can predict which types of consumers will purchase their product/service and create effective marketing strategies to push acceptance through each category.
+The diffusion of innovation theory explains the rate at which consumers will adopt a new product or service.
+Therefore, the theory helps marketers understand how trends occur, and helps companies in assessing the likelihood of success or failure of their new introduction.
+By utilizing the diffusion of innovation theory, firms can predict which types of consumers will purchase their product/service and create effective marketing strategies to push acceptance through each category.